magento/devdocs/guides/v2.3/install-gde/system-requirements-tech.md

 ## PHP

 {:.bs-callout .bs-callout-info}
-Magento, with assistance from our community, is implementing PHP 7.2 compatibility for the 2.3.0 release.
-Any backward-incompatibility issues will be resolved in this release, and all 3rd party libraries now support PHP 7.2.
-Fully tested 7.2 support will be delivered in following patch releases.
+Magento 2.3.1 is certified for PHP 7.2.11.
+All 3rd party libraries now support PHP 7.2.
  If you are interested in participating in Magento Community projects we welcome your help!
 See our [ZenHub board](https://app.zenhub.com/workspace/o/magento-engcom/php-7.2-support/boards?repos=116423356,116426364,115111902) for a full list of outstanding issues.

 {% include install/php_2.3.md %}